ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 Some do not allow you to write your own XPath / CSS / regular expression selectors; some only support CSS or XPath but not the other.

 In designing this lesson, we have chosen to emphasise free solutions that give you ultimate control of the scraper and its data.
-As of June 2017, we have only found a few visual scraping tools that are [Free Open-Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), including [webscraper.io's Web Scraper Chrome extension](http://webscraper.io/) and [Portia](https://scrapinghub.com/portia/).
+As of June 2017, we have only found a few visual scraping tools that are [Free Open-Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), including [webscraper.io's Web Scraper Chrome extension](http://webscraper.io/), [David Heaton's Scraper Chrome extension](https://github.com/mnmldave/scraper) and [Portia](https://scrapinghub.com/portia/).
 While there are numerous advantages to Portia, we found it relatively difficult to install and ran into bugs (though it calls itself a Beta, so bugs are to be expected).
+Scraper is limited to extracting data from a single page, and also had some issues when we tested it.
-In comparison to refined commercial tools, Web Scraper's user experience leaves much to be desired, but it is a flexible tool and a useful introduction to scraping without coding.
+In comparison to refined commercial tools, Web Scraper's user experience leaves much to be desired, but it is a flexible tool (although it does not support XPath) and a useful introduction to scraping without coding.

 # Using the Web Scraper Chrome extension